EtWnn/AlphaTerminal/README.md

 ### a.
 Inputs details

 The format of input chosen is a mixed input.
 The first is a 3D matrix representing the board.
 The first two dimensions are for the position, the third for the type of a unit.
 As the board is in a diamond shape, it has been shifted and transform to end as a rectangle which is easier/lighter to interpret by a model.
 The final shape is (15,29,7).
-The second part of the input is flat: it correspond to 7 usefull metrics: [p1_health, p1_cores, p1_bits, p2_health, p2_cores, p2_bits, turn_number]
+The second part of the input is flat: it correspond to 7 usefull metrics: `[p1_health, p1_cores, p1_bits, p2_health, p2_cores, p2_bits, turn_number]`

 So our model will be a mixed CNN and FC NN.

 ### b.
 Output details

-An output correspond to a single placment: either one firewall or one information or the possibility to stop the turn.
+An output corresponds to a single placement: either one firewall or one information or the possibility to stop the turn.
-For general purpose, we store the output as a string '"<unit_type>_<x>_<y>"' (except for '"stop"')
+For general purpose, we store the output as a string `"<unit_type>_<x>_<y>"` (except for `"stop"`)

 Specific output needs will rely on this format to create the output needed (regression, classification ...)

 ### c.
 Storage

 Every image (3D matrix representing the board) will be stored in the folder "cnn_images" at the root.
-A dataframe pickled as 'datasets/generalIO.pkl' will store the image_path, the image name, the flat inputs and the general output.
+A dataframe pickled as `datasets/generalIO.pkl` will store the image **path**, the image **name**, the **flat inputs** and the **general output**.

 ### d.
 Computation

-The class 'GeneralIOMaker' and its method 'compute' are used to compute the inputs and general outputs of matches.
+The class `GeneralIOMaker` and its method `compute` are used to compute the inputs and general outputs of matches.
 This involve a lot of files to be created and will certainly overload your PC.
 So close every unnecessary thing and let your computer run (even if you get a non responding warning).
 About 250 files are created per match (about 850ko per match).

 It will also take some times so take a book.

-The function 'computeEagle' is used to create only the eagle serie inputs/outputs.
+The function `computeEagle` is used to create only the eagle serie inputs/outputs.
-For the first model, just run 'computeEagle([99748])' as this model will learn only from the algo number '99748'.
+For the first model, just run  `computeEagle([99748])` as this model will learn only from the algo number `99748`.

 ### e.
 Specific Output